-- Policy 2.2.4.1 Residential Planned Developments which provide a minimum of 30% commonly owned publicly dedicated open space shall be allowed an open space density bonus of additional residential units, in accordance with A through C, for the provision of lands set aside for open space, wildlife habitat areas, parks (parkland provided in excess of that required by the Quimby Act), ball fields, or other uses.
-Developable land as used herein means land which is included in the calculation of density for a standard subdivision, which excludes bodies of water (lakes, rivers and perennial streams) measured at the ordinary high water mark or spillway elevation for lakes and the two-year storm event for rivers and perennial streams. - A. Maximum Density: The maximum density created utilizing the density bonus provisions shall not exceed the maximum density permitted by the General Plan land use designation as calculated for the entire project area except as provided for by Section B. - B. In addition to the number of base units, one and one half (1.5) dwelling units may be provided for Planned Developments within a planning concept area for each unit of developable land set aside as open space.
-In calculating the maximum density permitted by the General Plan land use designation, the County shall include acreage of developable land, as defined above.

-C. Open Space: Lands set aside for open space, as used herein, shall be those lands commonly owned or made available to the general public including but not limited to open space areas, parks, and wildlife habitat areas.
+- Policy 2.2.4.1 Planned Developments shall be provided additional residential units (density bonus), in accordance with A through C, for the provision of otherwise developable lands set aside for public benefit including open space, wildlife habitat areas, parks (parkland provided in excess of that required by the Quimby Act), ball fields, or other uses determined to provide a bona fide public benefit.
+(See example below.) - A. Maximum Density: The maximum density created utilizing the density bonus provisions shall not exceed the maximum density permitted by the General Plan land use designation as calculated for the entire project area except as provided for by Section B. - B. In addition to the number of base units, one and one half (1.5) dwelling units may be provided for Planned Developments within a planning concept area for each unit of developable land dedicated to public benefit.
+In calculating the maximum density permitted by the General Plan land use designation, the County shall include acreage of undevelopable land, except as excluded in Policy 2.2.3.2. - C. Public Benefit: Lands set aside for public benefit, as used herein, shall be those lands made available to the general public including but not limited to open space areas, parks, and wildlife habitat areas.